movingname/fuzzingModel/README.md

 Then launch Jupyter notebook and play with the main_analysis.ipynb.

-## 3. The Fuzzing Process
+## 3. Fuzzing

 Below, we list all steps of our fuzzing experiment, from seed collection to running fuzzing.

 ### 3.1 Prepare the Fuzzing Environment

-(1) Download the VM image of BFF 2.7 and follow the installation guide. https://www.cert.org/vulnerability-analysis/tools/bff.cfm?
+(1) Download the VM image of BFF 2.7 and follow the installation guide.

+https://www.cert.org/vulnerability-analysis/tools/bff.cfm?

 (2) After launching the VM, install the target application using apt-get.
 We list program version numbers in the paper.

 (3) Install the pincoverage tool we wrote.
 First, copy pincoverage/ to the bff shared folder in the host OS.
-Then in the guest OS, enter pincoverage/ and do
+Then on the guest OS

+	cd pincoverage/
     python make.py

 ### 3.2 Seed Collection